Fundamental Quality Bound on Optical Quantum Communication

-In our proof, we start from the observation that for teleportation-simulable channels any adaptive LOCC protocol that employs $n$ uses of the channel can be reduced into an equivalent protocol that acts on $n$ copies of the associated Choi state (cf.~\cite{Bennett_1996_3} and~\cite{Pirandola_2017}).
-Our bound then follows by exploiting the specific properties of the reverse relative entropy of entanglement, most notably its additivity, in combination with a suitable characterisation of the error exponent.
-The technical details can be found in Sec.\ \ref{Sec:Upper_Bound} and \ref{Sec:Upper_Bound_2} of the supplementary material.
+In our proof, we start from the observation that for teleportation-simulable channels any adaptive LOCC protocol that employs $n$ uses of the channel can be reduced to an equivalent protocol that acts on $n$ copies of the associated Choi state (cf.~\cite{Bennett_1996_3} and~\cite{Pirandola_2017}).
+Our bound then follows by exploiting the specific properties of the reverse relative entropy of entanglement, most notably its additivity, after a suitable reformulation of the error exponent.
+The technical details can be found in Sec.\ \ref{Sec:Upper_Bound} and \ref{Sec:Upper_Bound_2} of the Supplementary Material.

 \paragraph{Gaussian Reverse Relative Entropy of Entanglement.}